cyclic-software/www/content/posts/we-sound-like-idiots-when-we-talk-about-technical-debt.md

-Companies and business leaders don’t care if jobs are hard or annoying or take longer than they &quot;should&quot;.
+Companies and business leaders don’t care if jobs are hard or annoying or take longer than they "should".
 The difference between a user story taking a day or 3 days is negligible compared to its business value.
 Companies and their leaders care about revenue and costs.
 They care about customers and growth.
 They care about time to market.
 If we want to have our non-technical colleagues listen and act, we need to either improve our use of the financial terms they understand or we need to translate our message into business outcomes that they do care about.

 ‍

-&gt; business leaders don’t care if jobs are hard or annoying or take longer than they &quot;should&quot; ... we need to translate our message into business outcomes that they do care about
+> business leaders don’t care if jobs are hard or annoying or take longer than they "should" ... we need to translate our message into business outcomes that they do care about

 ‍

 To capture these opportunities we need to go back to the beginning.
 The only way to remedy these failures in communication is to refactor our language and use of terms.
 We need to better define technical debt and the terms we use to describe it.
 The use of units of dollars is a powerful tool to communicate to those not part of the software design, build, and run value stream.
-Let&#39;s start with how the non-technical listener will understand the terms of debt.
+Let's start with how the non-technical listener will understand the terms of debt.

 ‍

-&gt; using a unit of dollars is a powerful tool to communicate to those not part of building software
+> using a unit of dollars is a powerful tool to communicate to those not part of building software

 ‍